 Dear Mr. Lee:

-Body: Your product manager cover letter should contain three or four body paragraphs that show your interest, qualifications, and an enthusiastic call to action.
+Body: Your product management cover letter should contain three or four body paragraphs that show your interest, qualifications, and an enthusiastic call to action.

 Opening paragraph: Remember—generic cover letters usually get tossed!
 Get your foot in the door by making a connection with the company.